Hectorville

 Hectorville has seen below average employment performance when compared to national benchmarks

-Manufacturing has limited presence with 5.3% employment compared to the regional average of 7.0%.
-The area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 3.3%, while labour force grew by 3.1%, causing the unemployment rate to fall by 0.2 percentage points.
+Employment opportunities locally appear limited as indicated by the difference between working population and resident population counts.
+Between September 2024 and September 2025, employment levels increased by 3.3%, labour force increased by 3.2%, reducing the unemployment rate by 0.2 percentage points.
 In comparison, Greater Adelaide recorded employment growth of 3.0% with a 0.1 percentage point decrease in unemployment.
-State-level data from 25-Nov-25 shows SA employment grew by 1.19% year-on-year, with the state unemployment rate at 4.0%, outperforming the national average of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest Hectorville's employment should increase by 6.8% over five years and 14.1% over ten years based on industry-specific projections applied to its current employment mix.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Hectorville's employment mix suggests local employment should increase by 6.8% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment